 If you would like to read more about brugmansia and pollination, please see Spotlight on Brugmansia, Crossing Brugmansia.

 *Note: For better success, do not pollinate your brugmansia in the hot days of summer.
 The pods will most likely fall off, or they will not even take.
 Try a fall or spring pollinating time instead.
 Spring pollinations will ripen the quickest, sometimes in as little as 3 months, but most likely 6.
 Fall pollinations can take longer.

-When you get serious about pollination, purchasing pollination bags with drawstrings (usually made of a material such as organza) will help you keep your unopened blooms from getting kissed by those bees and butterflies before you can get there.
+When you get serious about pollination, purchasing pollination, or Organza bags with drawstrings will help you keep your unopened blooms from getting kissed by those bees and butterflies before you can get there.
 Here is a link to a source for them and many other hybridizing supplies: Brugmansia Growers International Hybridizing and Pollination Supplies.

 *Note: I am teaching you the use of alcohol in sterilization between flowers in the above tutorial.
 Even though it is not needed between you touching only the two cultivars needed for your first pollination attempt, learning to do this between flowers is a good, solid practice to get into.
 This way, as your collection expands, you will not accidentally cross pollinate and lose track of parentage.And if you were saving pollen from one of the flowers, you would still need to do this as described above.So, get in the habit of always carrying a widemouth jar of alcohol around with you when pollinating your flowers.

 Hawk moths and bees can also pollinate your cultivars of brugmansia.
 A reason to place an organza bag over the unopened flowers if you want to know the parentage.
 If you don't want to pollinate your own, then allow the moths to do it for you.
 Click above photo for lifecycle of hawkmoth information.